Before you travel

 Visa requirements

-If you apply for residence, the Bosnian Border Police also require a British Police document showing that you have no criminal record in the United Kingdom.
+If you want to stay longer than 90 days within a 6-month period, apply for a residence permit.
+You must provide a document showing that you have no criminal record in the UK.
 The British Embassy is not able to issue such a document.
-Contact your local police authority in the United Kingdom before you travel.
+You can get a copy of your police records before you travel.

 Registering your stay

-All foreign nationals should register with the police within 72 hours of arrival, at a local police station.
+All foreign nationals must register with the police within 72 hours of arrival, at a local police station.
 Hotels and some hostels will usually register their guests.
-If your accommodation is not arranging this, you need to register at the nearest Service for Foreigners’ Affairs field office.
+If your accommodation is not arranging this, you need to contact the nearest field centre (‘terenski centar’) for the Service for Foreigners’ Affairs.

 Travelling with children

-Children aged 17 and under who are not Bosnian nationals and who are travelling unaccompanied or accompanied by an adult other than their parents, must carry a notarised letter from their parents or guardians giving permission for the child to travel.
-The name of the accompanying adult must be clearly stated.
+Children aged 17 and under who are travelling unaccompanied or with an adult other than their parents, must carry a notarised letter giving permission for travel.
+The letter must be signed by a parent or guardian and give the name of the accompanying adult.

 Customs rules

-There are rules about goods that can be brought into and taken out of Bosnia and Herzegovina.
+There are strict rules about goods you can take into and out of Bosnia and Herzegovina.
 You must declare anything that may be prohibited or subject to tax or duty.

 Terrorism